|

 Agaete is a small fisher-town on the northwest of the island

 Though, Agaete itself is divided in three places, all three worth to visit.
+The landscape at the coast is also called Costa de Agaete.

 First when we arrive we have "El Pueblo" which is the town itself.